uw-dims/dims-swplan/docs/source/commercializationplan.rst

 Farsight Security has expressed an interest in supporting continued development of DIMS components with letters of support and other political and social acts, but desires to be a client in future collaborations rather than a volunteer contributor.
-Farsight has been very generous in making architectural changes that help integrate DIMS components with the new (and soon-to-be publicly released **Trident** portal system) and appreciate feedback from red teaming done in conjunction with this project.
+Further conversations with Farsight may explore possible interest in grants or contracts to provide financial support for further system integration efforts.

-Further conversations with Farsight will explore possible interest in grants or contracts to provide financial support for any further system integration efforts.
+Farsight has been very generous in making architectural changes to the new (and soon-to-be publicly released ) **Trident** portal system that enable DIMS component integration with Trident.
+The DIMS team has been working with Farsight to facilitate red team application assessment that will help improve Trident.

 .. _piscesnw: